Avcu/avcu.github.io/index.md

 title: "About Me"
 ---

-I am a Software Engineer based in Seattle.
-Outside work, I like to run, bike and hike.
-You can find some of the routes that I have run and biked in several cities [here][routes].

 I finished my Master's in Computer Science at the University of Southern California(USC).
 I started at USC as a PhD student in Electrical and Electronics Engineering and worked in a brain computer interface(BCI) laboratory as a